Packaging ESP-IDF Components

 Prerequisites

-A Simple ESP-IDF Component
+Creating a Simple Component

 idf.py create-component test_cmp